projetmbc/for-writing/@prism/contrib/products/README.md

 1. `changes` is used to communicate changes related to contributions.
 2. `readme`, managed by the `@prism` developer, is used to generate the `contrib/products/README.md` file.
 3. `status`, managed by the `@prism` developer, contains `YAML` files indicating whether an implementation has been accepted or not, along with the reason for this status. ***No coding skill is needed to read these `YAML` files.***
+4. `template-structure` provides a starting structure for adding new implementations.
-4. The other folders are the contributions themselves, the development process for which is explained in the following section.
+5. The other folders are the contributions themselves, the development process for which is explained in the following section.

 <a id="MULTIMD-TOC-ANCHOR-1"></a>
 How to propose new palettes? <a href="#MULTIMD-GO-BACK-TO-TOC" style="text-decoration: none;"><span style="margin-left: 0.25em; font-weight: bold; position: relative; top: -.5pt;">&#x2191;</span></a>